-With more than 800 productions shot in the state since 1980, it’s a pretty safe bet that North Carolina plays a role in at least one of your favorite movies or TV shows.
+With more than 800 productions shot in our state since 1980, it’s a pretty safe bet that North Carolina plays a role in at least one of your favorite movies or TV shows.
 Here are six destinations to relive some iconic moments from the big (and small) screen.

 Going Hollywood...
 East